tfarras/nodejs-deploy/README.md

 Now we can commit and push your workflow run into `master` branch!

-Workflow should be trigerred automatically, since we performed a `push` action to the `master` branch.
+Workflow should be triggered automatically, since we performed a `push` action to the `master` branch.

 If you did everything right, you will not get any error in the execution: